 - Students will be required to take all semester exams except during their senior year. - Student attendance is not required for study hall or P.E. during exams, but a study hall will be open for those who wish to study.
 Students are required to stay for the entire study hall period. - Students taking exams must remain in that class for the entire scheduled period.
-Students are not allowed in the hallways from 8:00 - 11:55 and from 12:45 - 2:00. - Students may leave the campus when not taking exams, but may only be in a vehicle if accompanied by a parent or guardian or if leaving for the day. - Second semester seniors may opt out of all exams using the following criteria: - Have an "A" average in the class and have 5 or less total excused absences for the semester.
+Students are not allowed in the hallways during exam times. - Students may leave the campus when not taking exams, but may only be in a vehicle if accompanied by a parent or guardian or if leaving for the day. - Second semester seniors may opt out of all exams using the following criteria: Have an "A" average in the class and have 5 or less total excused absences for the semester.

-Have a $\ensuremath{''B''}$ average in the class and have 4 or less total excused absences for the semester.
+Have a "B" average in the class and have 4 or less total excused absences for the semester.

-Have a $\mbox{''C''}$ average in the class and have 3 or less total excused absences for the semester.
+Have a "C" average in the class and have 3 or less total excused absences for the semester.